 If you’ve already remembered the Trust in your will, thank you.
-If you would like to let us know, we’d love to be able to thank you personally, it also helps us plan for the future – get in touch with Lyndsey or Jon on 01656 724100
+If you would like to let us know, we’d love to be able to thank you personally, it also helps us plan for the future – get in touch with Jon on 01656 724100

 Thank you for your interest in leaving a legacy to The Wildlife Trust of South and West Wales.
 Your help will be appreciated by generations to come.